-The coronavirus aside, we expect DLG's performance to continue to benefit from its disciplined approach to underwriting and claims management, its pricing capabilities supported by its strong brand differentiation, ongoing cost reduction initiatives and revenue growth thereby enabling it to continue to meet its 15% return on tangible equity and underwriting targets.
-This is notwithstanding the UK motor market remains extremely competitive, which makes it more difficult for price increases to match claims inflation, and we view the FCA's pricing proposals as negative for motor and especially home insurers.
-The FCA's proposal to cap renewal prices by tying them to the equivalent new business price means that insurers would not be able to increase prices for renewal customers without also increasing the prices they offer the new business customers.
+We expect DLG's performance to continue to benefit from its disciplined approach to underwriting and claims management, its pricing capabilities supported by its strong brand differentiation, ongoing cost reduction initiatives and revenue growth thereby enabling it to continue to meet its 15% return on tangible equity and underwriting targets.
+This is notwithstanding the UK motor market remains extremely competitive, which makes it more difficult for price increases to match claims inflation, and we view the FCA's pricing measures as negative for motor and especially home insurers.
+To cap renewal prices by tying them to the equivalent new business price means that insurers will not be able to increase prices for renewal customers without also increasing the prices they offer the new business customers.
 However, we believe their scope to do this is limited by the inherently competitive nature of UK personal lines insurance.

-More specifically to DLG, the Group aims to grow the current year contribution to operating profits to more than 50% by YE21 to offset the expected decline in motor prior year reserve releases and faces some execution risk in the continued roll out of its new technology systems in order to gain efficiency, capability, and flexibility improvements.
+More specifically to DLG, the Group aims to grow the current year contribution to operating profits to more than 50% by YE21 to offset the decline in recent years in motor prior year reserve releases and faces some execution risk in the continued roll out of its new technology systems in order to gain efficiency, capability, and flexibility improvements.

-Reserve adequacy: Reserve releases expected to reduce but remain a feature, notwithstanding the inherent challenge of motor bodily injury claims
+Reserve adequacy: Reserve releases trending down but to remain a feature, notwithstanding the inherent challenge of motor bodily injury claims

-DLG has reported significant prior-year reserve releases since 2011, as reflected in the five-year weighted-average favourable loss development as a percentage of opening reserves, of 11.2% (2019-2015).
+DLG has reported significant prior-year reserve releases since 2011, as reflected in the five-year weighted-average favourable loss development as a percentage of opening reserves, of 9.7% (2020-2016).
 These reserve releases were driven mainly by the Group's motor division in relation to favourable developments in bodily injury claims.

 Given the Group's prudent reserving approach of current accident years, we expect reserve releases to remain a material contributor to future operating profit.
-However, we expect releases to trend downward driven predominantly by increasing levels of reinsurance purchased by the Group, together with motor claims inflation for which the Group has a 3%-5% long-term range.
+However, as expected releases have been trending downward driven predominantly by increasing levels of reinsurance purchased by the Group.
+Also, motor claims inflation, for which the Group has a 3%-5% long-term range, remains an inherent reserving risk for the market.
 Motor claims inflation is driven by the rising cost of damages from repair costs because vehicles are fitted with more advanced technology, used car prices and credit hire costs.
 During 2017, there was also a rise in home claims inflation related to the escape of water, although DLG has taken a number of significant actions across pricing, underwriting and claims management to mitigate escape of water inflation henceforth.